Prerequisites

 β¨οΈ Click Less, Code More: Create First Pipeline

-If you have already created your project on the UI, you can clone it to your local machine using the Datazone CLI.- We can create our pipeline file in the project folder.
+If you have already created your project on the UI, open the project page and move to the βCodeβ section in the left tabs.
+For local development, clone it using the Datazone CLI.- We can create our pipeline file in the project folder.
 Letβs create a new file named

 order_reports.py